Massad Boulos: Personal life

-Boulos holds Lebanese, Nigerian, French and American citizenship.
+Boulos holds Lebanese, Nigerian, French and American citizenships.

 He married Sarah Fadoul Boulos, who was born in Burkina Faso.
 Circa 1986, she lived in Houston, Texas, and graduated in biology at Houston Baptist University in 1994.
 In 1996, the couple moved to Lagos, Nigeria and Sarah worked at SCOA Nigeria as the Director of Trading and Logistics.

 She is a philanthropist, entrepreneur and dance coach who in 2005 founded the Society for the Performing Arts in Nigeria (SPAN) in a small studio in her garage, gradually increasing its profile in Nigerian society.
 Sarah mentions that SPAN has reached more than 10,000 youth since its inception.
 More recently, she has been a franchisee of Creative Education International (CrEd) Lagos Island.
 As of 2020 she worked overseeing the imports of her business, La Pointe Delicatessen in Victoria Island, Lagos.

 Sarah and Massad are devout Christians.
 Together they have four children, Michael, Fares, Oriane and Sophie.
 In 2022, their son Michael married Tiffany Trump, daughter of Donald Trump.
 Fares is an actor who played a brief non-speaking role in The Crown.